-The Petco Foundation directs many of its investments to organizations that are significantly under-resourced for the number of animals that depend on them, providing funding that is crucial to their ability to save lives.
-A comprehensive overview of the year in review will be included in the Petco Foundation’s 2015-2016 Annual Report, to be distributed later in the year.
+Petco Love directs many of its investments to organizations that are significantly under-resourced for the number of animals that depend on them, providing funding that is crucial to their ability to save lives.
+A comprehensive overview of the year in review will be included in Petco Love’s 2015-2016 Annual Report, to be distributed later in the year.

 To learn more about the Foundation and ways to contribute to lifesaving causes, visitpetcolove.org.